MeishuH/Sugoi3d-Christophe/Small sorter Boxes/readme.md

 •	“Sikiri Carrier Top” – Secures the top of the tower; small nuts can be added for extra  stability.
 •	“Sikiri Carrier Nut Cover (Front & Back)” – Cosmetic covers for the nuts on top.

+  A hammer may be necessary to persuade the carriers to fall in place when 4 rods are used.
 <br clear="left"/>